Let us Honor Surya, the Solar Godhead at the Winter Solstice and for the Entire Year

 The Sun and Mantra

 Chanting mantras in the sunlight, particularly along with standing in water and offering the mantras to the solar deity, is one of the most powerful of all Mantra Yoga practices and can be used with almost any mantra.
-It works particularly well with solar mantras like OM, Hrim or the Gayatri mantra.
+It works particularly well with solar mantras like OM, Hreem or the Gayatri mantra.
 Sound is also light, so that we can use the Sun to energize all mantras.
-Hrim is the most important of the bija mantras said to carry the power of the Sun.
+Hreem is the most important of the bija mantras said to carry the power of the Sun.
 But the solar energy is the root of all mantras.

 The Sun in Tantric Yoga